traderres/webClass/learnSpringBoot/lessons/lesson_plan.md

    1. Create Service class to run SQL call, return list of objects
    1. Create Controller class with REST endpoint
    1. Add Angular front-end call

-1. Creating unit tests w/JUnit
-   1. Create a test case for the service class
-   1. Create a test case for the controller class

 1. Create a REST endpoint that returns a file

 1. Create a REST endpoint that returns CSV values